LeandroPata/WallTheme/README.md

 [Matugen](https://github.com/InioX/matugen) did choose the dominant color for the theming the grand majority of the times, but it takes into account only a single color, and the color tones of color schemes themselves are not based on the color itself, but on what the color is (red, green, blue, etc), resulting in a lot of similar looking themes and mismatching secondary and tertiary colors.

 This tool (in my biased opinion), combines the best of both worlds.

+## TO DO

+- Add automated testing;
+- Create separate folders for each image in the cache folder, to store the themes for that image and reuse them instead of generating them each time;
+- Add a quiet argument without any output;
+- Add an argument to output the theme directly to the terminal instead of to a file (probably json only);